MalchuL/image-processing-pipeline/README.md

 ## Setup environment

-This project is using [Conda](https://conda.io) for project environment management.
+This project is using virtualenv for project environment management.

 Setup the project environment: